 Trying to stay away from the ski resorts this season?
 No problem!
 Check out these 11 recommendations for backcountry touring skis from Ski Expert Luke Hinz!

 Table of Contents

-Backcountry skiing, otherwise known as Alpine Touring, is one of the fastest-growing sectors in the skiing world.
+Backcountry skiing, otherwise known as alpine touring, is one of the fastest-growing sectors in the skiing world.
 And it's for good reasons: zero lift lines, heaps and heaps of fresh mountain air, and endless fields of untracked powder await anyone willing to hoof it out and earn their turns.
 But due to the nature of touring, backcountry skis tend to be very different from other types of skis, and it can be confusing when staring at all the various options.
-So what makes a good backcountry ski, and what brands are putting out some of the best options on the market right now?
-We’ll explore all that, and more, below.
+So what makes a good backcountry ski, and what brands are putting out some of the best backcountry skis on the market right now?
+We’ll explore all that and more below.

 What Makes a Ski a Backcountry Ski?

 With more skiers striking out into the backcountry than ever before, almost every ski brand is now releasing backcountry-specific skis.
 So what makes a ski a backcountry ski?
 Simply put, a lot of it comes down to the construction.
 Because alpine touring involves hiking up under your own power, backcountry skis tend to be constructed with lighter materials in order to create less strain on your legs as you hike and also to cut down on the amount of weight you carry throughout a day in the backcountry.
 Backcountry skis can range in weight from wide powder skis weighing just a few 100 grams less than a regular alpine ski to ultra-lightweight mountaineering skis that would give a toothbrush a run for its money in the weight department.
 This reduction in weight often means sacrificing key materials used in resort skis, with the result being that backcountry skis don’t perform to quite the same level as a resort-specific ski.
 But for skiers looking to explore vast new terrain, the trade-offs are worth it.